gilorcilla/note-taker/README.md

 ### User Story

 As a small business owner, a student, or anyone who have a need to jot-down their thoughts would benefit from this application.
+The
-The benefits would be--allowing you to

-retrieve/recall what you have written; as well as add/
+benefits would be--allowing you to retrieve/recall what you have written; as well as add/improve your thoughts/ideas.

-improve your thoughts/ideas.

 ### Description

 The note-taking application allows you to save and delete your notes as you needed it.
 As long as you are connected to the web or WIFI.

 ### Installation

+npm packages

 ### Testing